 -Install a smart thermostat: A smart thermostat could save you up to 30% on your monthly bill.

 -Upgrade to an ENERGY STAR-certified model: If you're in the market for a new HVAC system, find one that has the ENERGY STAR label.
 These models are at least 15% more efficient than standard models.
+Make sure to use certified air conditioning installers when upgrading a new model.

 -Review the insulation levels in your attic: Adding insulation in your attic can help reduce the amount of heat that escapes from your home, which means your HVAC system won't have to work as hard to keep your home comfortable.
 According to the EPA, properly insulated attics can save you around of 15% on your energy bill.